IbrahimKhaliliye/AI-Generated-Speech-Detection/README.md

 Here is a brief description of each file and notebook in this repository:

 - **Audio Classification:**
+These classifications are reliant on the data of the frequencies of the audio as well as some other important features, like rms, chroma_stft, rolloff, etc.
   - `Audio_Classification_CNN_Notebook.ipynb`: Notebook for training a CNN model on audio data.
   - `Wav_MFCCS.ipynb`: Notebook for extracting Mel-Frequency Cepstral Coefficients (MFCCs) from WAV files for audio classification.
+  - `AIModel_FineTunded.py`: Python script for fine-tuning an AI model.
+  - `anothermodel.py`: Python script for another image classification model.
+ - `AImodel.py`: Python script for an AI model for classification tasks.
 - **Image Classification:**
+These models were inspired by the idea of classifying the audio files based on the images of their waveforms.
   - `imagemodel.ipynb`: Notebook for a basic image classification model.
   - `largerimagemodel.ipynb`: Notebook for a more complex image classification model designed for larger datasets.
   - `fineTunedImage.py`: Python script for fine-tuning an image classification model.
-  - `AIModel_FineTunded.py`: Python script for fine-tuning an AI model.
-  - `anothermodel.py`: Python script for another image classification model.

 - **Model Testing and Trials:**